-Not only does insulin and it’s linked hormones lead to an increased chance for acne infections to take hold, but they also contribute to the inflammation that makes the appearance of acne so damaging.
+Not only do insulin and its linked hormones lead to an increased chance for acne infections to take hold, but they also contribute to the inflammation that makes the appearance of acne so damaging.

 There are two main types of food groups that trigger or contain insulin and other insulin-like hormones that cause acne: